zzlalo/ASAstat101/README.md

 ## Setting up your web site

 Right now you are looking at a tab in your browser.
-For the sake of clarity, let's call this "Danny's Github Tab."
-You're going to need to open another tab in your browser, which we'll call the "Second Tab."
+For the sake of simplicity, let's call this the "Stat101 Tab."
+Since you will want to refer to these instructions while you are doing your setup, you should open another tab in your browser, which for simplicity we'll call the "Setup Tab."
 You will want to have both tabs available to you so that you can go back and forth.
+You might, for instance, put them side by side on your screen.

 1. You will need a GitHub account.
 You just have to set this up once, and it's the same kind of thing as you do all the time when you set up a new account on some service.
-    - Point the "Second Tab" to `github.com`.
+To set up your account, point the "Setup Tab" to `github.com`.
 You'll get a page like the following.

     ![](make-account.png)